National highways of India: History

 The Ministry of Road Transport and Highways adopted a new systematic numbering of National Highways in April 2010.
 It is a systematic numbering scheme based on the orientation and the geographic location of the highway.
 The new system indicates the direction of National Highways whether they are east–west (odd numbers) or north–south (even numbers).
 It also indicates the geographical region where they are with even numbers increasing from east to west starting from NH2 and odd numbers increasing from north to south starting from NH1.

-Bharatmala, a centrally-sponsored and funded road and highways project of the Government of India with a target of constructing 83677 km of new highways, has been started in 2018.
-Phase I of the Bharatmala project involves the construction of 34,800 km of highways (including the remaining projects under NHDP) at an estimated cost of ₹5.35 lakh crore by 2021-22.
+Bharatmala, a centrally-sponsored and funded road and highways project of the Government of India with a target of constructing 83677 km of new highways, was started in 2018.
+Phase I of the Bharatmala project involves the construction of 34,800 km of highways (including the remaining projects under NHDP) at an estimated cost of ₹5.35 lakh crore by 2021–22.